Peanut Hole

 In 1993, China, Japan, Poland, Russia, and South Korea agreed to stop fishing in the Peanut Hole until pollock stocks recovered, but without an agreement on how to proceed subsequently.
 The United Nations Straddling Fish Stocks Agreement, which became effective in 2001, created a framework intended to help implement cooperative management of straddling stocks.

 The Russian Federation petitioned the United Nations to declare the Peanut Hole part of Russia's continental shelf.
 In November 2013, a UN subcommittee accepted the Russian argument, and in March 2014, the full United Nations Commission on the Limits of the Continental Shelf ruled in favor of the Russian Federation.

-There are several other similar, relatively small areas in the high seas, surrounded by EEZs: "Banana Hole" in the Norwegian Sea, surrounded by the EEZs of Norway, Greenland, the Faeroe Islands, and Iceland; "Loop Hole" in the Barents Sea, surrounded by Russia and Norway; and the "Donut Hole" in the Bering Sea, surrounded by Russia and the United States.
+There are several other similar, relatively small areas in the high seas, surrounded by EEZs: "Banana Hole" in the Norwegian Sea, surrounded by the EEZs of Norway, Greenland, the Faroe Islands, and Iceland; "Loop Hole" in the Barents Sea, surrounded by Russia and Norway; and the "Donut Hole" in the Bering Sea, surrounded by Russia and the United States.